magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 endurance are necessary.
 If you act naturally and are mindful, wisdom will come naturally too.

-: Is it necessary to sit for very long stretches?
+*Q*: Is it necessary to sit for very long stretches?

-: No, sitting for hours on end is not necessary.
+*A*: No, sitting for hours on end is not necessary.
 Some people think that the longer you can sit, the wiser you must be.
 I have seen chickens sit on their nests for days on end!
 Wisdom comes from being mindful in all postures.
 Your practice should begin as you awaken in the morning.
 It should continue until you fall asleep.
 Don’t be concerned about how long you can sit.
 What is important is only that you keep watchful whether you are working or sitting or going to the bathroom.

 Each person has his own natural pace.
 Some of you will die at age fifty, some at age sixty-five, and some at age ninety.
 So, too, your practices